mscbuild/cybersecurity_python/README.md

 Add additional methods to detect other types of attacks, such as port scanning, ARP spoofing, etc.

 >This approach allows you to create a simple but effective system for monitoring and protecting against certain types of attacks.

+# 2. Simple Web Application Security Scanner

+>The basic scanner will check for:

+SQL Injection: By injecting simple payloads into parameters.

+Cross-Site Scripting (XSS): By injecting script tags into inputs.

+Directory Traversal: Checking if the app is vulnerable to path traversal attacks.

+Security Headers: Checking for missing HTTP security headers like X-Content-Type-Options, X-Frame-Options, and Strict-Transport-Security.